 How to apply

-- Complete and submit the application form following the UCAS instructions
+- Complete and submit the application form following the instructions

 - Complete a personal statement

-- Once you have submitted your application to UCAS-TT, it is sent to us
+- Once you have submitted your application to Apply for teacher training, it is sent to us

 - Suitable candidates will be invited to interview at the University